Elephanta Caves: Gangadhara

 The Trimurti Shiva is flanked on its left by Ardhanarisvara (a half-Shiva, half-Parvati composite) and Gangadhara legend to its right.
 The Gangadhara image to the right of the Trimurti shows Shiva and Parvati standing.
-Shiva brings the River Ganges down from the heavens to serve man, and her immense power is contained effortlessly in Shiva's hair as she descends from heaven.
+Shiva brings the Ganges River down from the heavens and her immense power is contained effortlessly in Shiva's hair as she descends from heaven.
 The artists carved a small three bodied goddess up high, a symbolism for Ganges, Yamuna and Saraswati.
 The mother goddess Parvati stands tall next to Shiva, smiling.
 The carving is 4 m wide and 5.207 m high.

 The Gangadhara image is highly damaged, particularly the lower half of Shiva seen seated with Parvati, who is shown with four arms, two of which are broken.
 From the crown, a cup with a triple-headed female figure (with broken arms) to depict the three major rivers in Hindu texts.
 An alternative interpretation of the three-bodied goddess in Gangadharamurti panel here and elsewhere is that it represents the regenerative powers of rivers in the form of Mandakini, Suradhani and Bhagavati.
 In this grotto scene, Shiva is sculpted and bedecked with ornaments, while gods gather to watch the cosmic source of earthly abundance.
 The gods and goddesses shown are identifiable from the vahana (vehicle) and icons, and they include Brahma (left), Indra (left), Vishnu (right), Saraswati, Indrani, Lakshmi, and others.

 Wrapped on one of the arms of Shiva is his iconic coiling serpent whose hood is seen near his left shoulder.
 Another hand (partly broken) gives the semblance of Shiva hugging Parvati, with a head of matted hair.
 A damaged ornamented drapery covers his lower torso, below the waist.
 Parvati is carved to the left of Shiva with a coiffured hair dress, fully bedecked with ornaments and jewellery.
 Between them stands a gana (dwarf jester) expressing confused panic as to whether Shiva will be able to contain the mighty river goddess.
-In the lower left of the panel is a kneeling devout figure in namaste posture representing the heroic mythical king Bhagiratha who worked hard to bring the river of prosperity to his earthly kingdom, but unaware of the potentially destructive forces that came with it.
+In the lower left of the panel is a kneeling devout figure in namaste posture representing the heroic legendary king Bhagiratha who worked hard to bring the river of prosperity to his earthly kingdom, but unaware of the potentially destructive forces that came with it.